Welcome’s new app will do your travel planning for you – TechCrunch

 So instead of asking travelers to create their own itineraries by browsing through a list of recommendations, Welcome builds the itinerary for them.
 When you’re planning to visit a destination, or when you’ve arrived and are wondering what the do, you can open Welcome and browse through a list of potential locations and activities, indicating which ones interest you.
 You can also browse recommendations from local experts, or ask for tips from your friends.

-Wander then uses your responses to create a schedule for you, consisting both of places you’ve explicitly said you want to visit and of things that would probably be of interest.
+Welcome then uses your responses to create a schedule for you, consisting both of places you’ve explicitly said you want to visit and of things that would probably be of interest.
 The itineraries are also based on location, with different travel options like taking an Uber or Lyft, mass transit or walking.

-Most intriguingly, the itineraries adjust in real-time — if one of the items on the list doesn’t interest you, you can swipe to skip it, and Wander will automatically fill in the gap with new activities.
+Most intriguingly, the itineraries adjust in real-time — if one of the items on the list doesn’t interest you, you can swipe to skip it, and Welcome will automatically fill in the gap with new activities.
 Or if you find a great spot where you want want to spend the whole afternoon, the app will once again adjust.
 Rosenberg said it’s even pulling in weather data, so “if we were going to send you to a park in the afternoon, and at lunch it starts raining, we can replace it with a museum.”

 He acknowledged that this approach might be less suited for travelers who like to plan everything in advance — but even then, he noted, “The truth is, for all the planning that happens, most people’s plans tend to fall apart in the moment.
 Something always changes, some alley you want to go down, some boat you want to take, some sort of adventure that if you didn’t take it, you’d regret.
 That’s what we’ve really tried to embrace.”